Our complete guide to wildlife photography runs through researching subjects, choosing equipment, and selecting the best camera settings.

 The AP Improve Your Photography Series – in partnership with MPB – is designed to take your knowledge of photography to the next level, introduce different shooting skills and styles, and teach you how to grow as a photographer, so you can enjoy producing amazing photography (and video), whether that’s making money or simply mastering your art form.
 You’ll find further articles in this series.

-Here are some more essential guides to have a look at:
+In addition to wildlife, here are some more essential photography guides to have a look at:

 - Part 1: Beginners guide to different camera types.